How does the new Real Estate Credit Contract Law affect you?

 Also applicable to mortgage loans prior to the new Mortgage Law is the article that establishes when a mortgage can be foreclosed upon in the case of non-payment.
 To begin the foreclosure process, the bank will have to wait until the amount of the overdue and unpaid mortgage payments is equal to:

-In addition, those who have signed a mortgage loan before 16 June will also be able to change it to another bank freely.
-Until now, when you wanted to subrogate the mortgage, if your bank made you a better or equal counter-offer, you had to accept it.
-Now this is no longer mandatory.
+In addition, those who have signed a mortgage loan before 16 June will also be free to switch banks.
+Until now, when we wanted to subrogate our mortgage, if our bank made us a better or equal counteroffer, we had to accept it.
+This is no longer mandatory.

 Now that you know all the details of the new regulations, if you are thinking of buying a house, take a look at Banco Santander's mortgage products.